serengil/chefboost/README.md

 print(prediction)
 ```

-Recursive algorithms such as GBM or Adaboost creates multiple rules in that directory.
+Recursive algorithms such as GBM creates multiple rules in that directory.
 You need to specify the round index for this case.

 ```
 moduleName = "outputs/rules/rules0" #this call rules0.py